-|Nutritional Guidelines (per serving)|
+|Nutrition Facts (per serving)|

 Massaman lamb curry is a sumptuous dish that's rich in both flavor and nutrients.
 Here the curry sauce is made from scratch for the best flavor and freshness.
 The ingredients list may seem long, but it is quite easy to make—you don't even need a food processor.
 Just toss all sauce ingredients into the curry pot as you prepare them, and simmer together with the meat.
 Note that beef and chicken are often traditionally substituted for lamb, and both types of meat make for a delicious massaman curry.
-Also, note that bay leaves are normally used in massaman curry rather than the harder-to-find kaffir lime leaves.
+Also, note that bay leaves can be used in massaman curry rather than the harder-to-find makrut lime leaves.

 - 2 1/2 cups chicken stock

-- 1/3 cup onion (diced)
+- 1/3 cup onion, diced

 - 3 bay leaves

-- 1 to 2 potatoes (cut into chunks)
+- 1 to 2 potatoes, cut into chunks

 - Optional: 1 whole star anise